Author: callinj Name: Joe Callin Title: Sr. Salesforce Developer Email: joe@jcallin.dev

 General Criteria

-These criteria apply to every user story regardless of technology or
+These criteria apply to every user story regardless of technology or work type.

 Acceptance Criteria Defined